Mirai (2025 film): Development

 Mirai was officially announced on 18 April 2024 with a title promo.
 It was initially planned for release on 18 April 2025 but was postponed.
 The budget reportedly increased from ₹30–40 crore to about ₹60 crore, owing to extensive VFX and plans for a pan-India release.

 Filming

-Filming took place at Ramoji Film City and other Hyderabad locations, with night shoots for talkie portions concluding in December 2024.
+Filming took place at Ramoji Film City, Sri Lanka and other Hyderabad locations, with night shoots for talkie portions concluding in December 2024.

 Music

 The soundtrack is composed by Gowra Hari, following his success with Hanu-Man (2024).
 The first single, "Vibe Undi" sung by Armaan Malik, was released in July 2025.
-The second single, "Jaithraya" sung by Shankar Mahadevan, was released on 08 September 2025.
+The second single, "Jaithraya" sung by Shankar Mahadevan, was released on 8 September 2025.